linleybird/docs/tapi/default.md

 }
 ```

+The folloing request will exclude unneeded information on all contained stop, line and fare product resources in order to reduce the payload.

 ##### Sample response

-This request will exclude unneeded information on all contained stop, line and fare product resources in order to reduce the payload.

 ```json
 201 Created